 Over the last 30 years, we have worked on the installation of thousands of well water treatment systems.
 Unfortunately, by the time our customer worked with us, they were installing their 2nd or 3rd system after having problems with the treatment system they had before.
 We realized after some time that there were 5 common … Continue reading 5 Common Mistakes in Selecting Water Treatment Systems

 Did you know that rainwater is slightly acidic, and in some cases can be very acidic?
-This can cause acidic groundwater and might cause your well water to be corrosive to plumbing, fixture, and appliances.
+This can cause acidic groundwater and might cause your well water to be corrosive to plumbing, fixtures, and appliances.
 Common causes for acidic well water are from acid rainfall due to atmospheric carbon dioxide and other airborne pollutants, and in … Continue reading Acid Well Water: The Simple Way to Neutralize Acidic Well Water & End Copper Corrosion Problems

 When treating well water, you might want to know how wells and groundwater systems work.
 Here is a short article on how your well system works.
 Treating well water?
 Kind of amazing to think about it, According to National Groundwater Association, Forty-seven percent of the U.S. population depends on groundwater for its drinking … Continue reading Treating Well Water